Poetry Out Loud

 The competition has a pyramid structure, with class winners competing against each other for school-wide winner.
 The school winners compete in semi-finals and/or statewide finals.
 A panel of judges scores each contestant on physical presence, voice and articulation, dramatic appropriateness, level of difficulty, and evidence of understanding.

 One state’s winner benefited by “getting out of my comfort zone and trying something that was completely new to me.”
 Another state winner believes that “by memorizing and reciting a poem, you make it a part of you, which necessitates gaining some understanding of it.
 You have to figure out what it means and how you are going to present it to your audience.
 It also becomes more personal to you and you appreciate something new about it with each recitation.”

 High school teachers of public, private, charter or home schools that wish to host official POL events should contact the Honolulu Theatre for Youth.
-Call 808-839-9885, ext.
+All materials and resources will be provided.
+Competitions begin in the fall and the state final competition will be held on February 22, 2015.
+For additional information, call Honolulu Theatre for Youth at 808-839-9885, ext.
 704, or email firstname.lastname@example.org.
 Program materials, poems, and resources are available at www.poetryoutloud.org.

-This is the ninth year that the Hawaii State Foundation on Culture and the Arts has partnered with Honolulu Theatre for Youth to bring POL to Hawaii students.
+This is the tenth year that the Hawaii State Foundation on Culture and the Arts has partnered with Honolulu Theatre for Youth to bring POL to Hawaii students.

 Read an interview with Brady Jernigan, the 2014 Hawai‘i State Champion.